RAND, Ayn (1905-1982)

 nor even any longer of being any sort of serious political force on the left.

-An international association of Maoist revolutionary parties.
-[More to be added.]
+An international association of Maoist revolutionary parties that was formed in March 1984.

 REVOLUTIONARY OPTIMISM